dragon-dune/dragon-dune/dragon-dune.txt

 Special Card Actions:
 ---------------------

+Aces are considered Special Cards.

-Players may use Special Cards to:
+Players may discard a Special Cards to:

 1. Not pay for an artifact card.
 2. Pay half of regular price for mercenaries.
-3. Make one extra movement in the Movement Round.
-4. May be played as an artifact in battle with a value of 1.
+3. May be played as an artifact in battle with a value of 1.

+Players may discard two Special Cards to:

+1. Make one additional movement in the Recruitment and Movement Round.

 Rounds:
 =======